 Spiders are a type of arachnid and identified by two body segments and eight legs.
 They lack wings and antennae and have three to four pairs of eyes.
 Also, spiders produce silk, but not all use their silk to create webs.
 Non-web buildings spiders use their silk to line their burrows, climb, wrap their prey, or build egg sacs.

-Examples of spiders that live in our area include black widow spiders, brown recluse spiders, brown widow spiders, and wolf spiders.
+Examples of spiders that live in the Baton Rouge area include black widow spiders, brown recluse spiders, brown widow spiders, and wolf spiders.

 Are spiders dangerous?